xsh-lib/core/README.md

 ## Requirements

-Tested with `base 3.2` on macOS High Sierra, but should be working on Linux.
+Tested with `bash 3.2` on macOS High Sierra, but should be working on Linux.

 This project is still at version 0.x, and should be considered immature.